 Who it’s best for

-1Password is great for users who want to have security for the entire family.
-For under $5 per month, five family members can access this password manager on unlimited devices, which allows for unlimited password storage.
-With the vault feature, you can choose certain passwords to share with another person or a group of people.
+1Password is great for users who want security for the entire family.
+Five family members can access this password manager on unlimited devices, allowing unlimited password storage.
+With the vault feature, you can choose certain passwords to share with another person or group.

-1Password has the same features as other password managers, but it also comes with digital legacy and Travel Mode.
-Another standout security feature from 1Password is Watchtower, which gives you a score for your security level and evaluates the strength of your passwords.
+1Password has the same features as other password managers but also has two unique features: Watchtower and Travel Mode.
+Watchtower gives you a score for your security level and evaluates the strength of your passwords.

 What we liked